vinzu-hub/event-registration-app/README.md

 🚀 Event Registration System (NEXUS 2026)

-A modern full-stack event registration web application built with React, Node.js, Express, and MySQL.
+A modern full-stack event registration web application built using React, Node.js, Express, and MySQL.
-Designed with a futuristic UI and an admin dashboard for managing registrations.
+The system allows users to register for events and provides an admin dashboard to manage registrations.

 ---